CDLUC3/mrt-doc/endopoints/ui/presign-obj-by-token.md

 - no_redirect
   - if "true", the presigned url will be sent in a json payload rather than in a redirect header
+  - Note that both the Merritt UI and Dryad UI set this to true
 - filename
   - name to assign to downloaded file